-Rebecca joined the Friends Publishing team in December 2019, and is taking on the duties of producing the QuakerSpeak video series.
+Rebecca joined the Friends Publishing team in December 2019, and will be taking on the duties of producing the QuakerSpeak video series.
 A graduate of Guilford College in Greensboro, N.C., she is an associate member of Adelphi (Md.)
 Meeting and now lives in West Philadelphia, Pa.
 She was interviewed by associate editor Gail Whiffen.

 What is your Quaker background?